 I am sure he has plenty of other ideas and there is much more to come in the future!
 He has completed his Tchaikovsky trio now there is a Nutcracker, Swan Lake and Sleeping Beauty in the repertoire and there are so many other stories that he has already tackled which were things that he had always wanted to do.

-> Matthew Bourne’s Sleeping Beauty comes to Milton Keynes Theatre from Tuesday 26th January until Saturday 30th January 2016.
+Matthew Bourne’s Sleeping Beauty comes to Milton Keynes Theatre from Tuesday 26 to Saturday 30 January 2016.

 An abridged version of this interview is featured on Total MK.